DEMON1A/Blinder/README.md

 # Blinder
-- A Tool Written In Python3 For Sending Blind-XSS Payloads On The User-Agent
+- A Tool Written In Python3 To Send Blind Payloads On The Request Headers Maybe Stored On The Logs

 ## Usage
 ```